maxsnew/grammars-and-semantic-actions/README.md

 The two systems have equivalent semantics, so this difference does not affect any of the claims supported by this artifact.

-To bridge the gap between the paper syntax and this codebase, in the future we may write an ordered, linear typechecker that elaborates the full sytnax into a combinatory core language.
+To bridge the gap between the paper syntax and this codebase, in the future we may write an ordered, linear typechecker that elaborates the full syntax into a combinatory core language.

 ### Opacity